Data Types

 • Allowed Characters - 0 to 9

-Each digit in the number should have been counted and and the length should be coded followed by PICTURE character 9.
+Each digit in the number has to be counted to calculate the length, which should be coded after the PICTURE symbol 9.
 For Example - Declaring a variable to store a 3-digit value should have the declaration as 999 or 9(3).

 01 WS-NUM PIC 9(3).